carbon-language/carbon-lang/toolchain/docs/adding_features.md

                 // Other parameters have defaults.
             );

-        // Optional: omit if this sem_ir instruction does not produce a value.
+        // Optional: Include if this instruction produces a value used in
+        // an expression.
         TypeId type_id;

-        // 0-2 id fields, with types from sem_ir/ids.h or sem_ir/builtin_kind.h
+        // 0-2 id fields, with types from sem_ir/ids.h or
-        // For example, fields would look like:
+        // sem_ir/builtin_kind.h.
+For example, fields would look like:
         StringId name_id;
         InstId value_id;
     };